kravetsone/slidev-theme-elysia/README.md

 ## Install

 Add the following frontmatter to your `slides.md`.
-Start Slidev then it will prompt you to install the theme automatically.

 ```yaml
 ---